RevinderDev/revinderdev.github.io/content/tech_interview.md

 interview task creation/maintenance, actual interview, note writing and more.
 We are mandated not to ever take client's allocated time to conduct interviews.
 That does make sense, but that also means that there are no technical interviewers who conduct interviews as part of their schedule, but rather they are chosen one 'whenever they can fit overtime'.

 > ***Horror story I:** Because we don't have enough time to conduct the interviews, a lot of the candidates are either undervalued (someone gets Mid rating even though he was most likely a Senior)*
 > *or worse, they get overvalued (someone gets Senior, where in reality, they were Mid).
-We've had recruitment team member in trouble, because a candidate they themselves recommended did not live up to the clients expectations so heavily, that managers got involved and the whole situation turned into an embarassment.*
+We've had recruitment team member in trouble, because a candidate they themselves recommended did not live up to the clients expectations so heavily, that managers got involved and the whole situation turned into an embarrassment.*
 > *The situation was handled so poorly in fact, that the recruitment team member ultimately quit conducting interviews altogether out of a fear of doing the same mistake citing lack of time to do so.*
 > ***It is very easy to misjudge someone based on one (brief) meeting and this was no exception.***

-On top of that, there is a constant pressure to do everything ASAP - e.g. feedback writing (both for candidate and TL) takes time, we usually tell candidates that we are gonna do it up to a week, but... everytime there is a candidate, there is a request to write this note faster if its possible.
+On top of that, there is a constant pressure to do everything ASAP - e.g. feedback writing (both for candidate and TL) takes time, we usually tell candidates that we are gonna do it up to a week, but... every time there is a candidate, there is a request to write this note faster if its possible.
 I get where it comes from - there is an urgency to fill client needs and lack of manpower to do so, but you can't have it both ways, where you kneecap the process but still expect unicorn candidates to come out of it in a timely fashion.
 Some part of it is bound to suffer because of those choices.